 This is such an easy recipe that you will be able to make it in just a few minutes for a party.
 My husband suggested that if you were going to a party, you could bring everything with you and whip it up when you arrive.
 That would work beautifully.

-Step one: Set the trivet on the bottom of the Instant Pot and pour in 5 cups of water.
+Step One: Set the trivet on the bottom of the Instant Pot and pour in five cups of water.
 Turn it on to sauté and bring the water to a boil.

-Step two: While the water is boiling, crack 6 eggs into your blender.
+Step Two: While the water is boiling, crack six eggs into your blender and whip them.
 Any old blender works here.
-Whip them in the blender.
-Pour the remaining ingredients into the blender and blend well.
+Pour the remaining ingredients into the blender and mix well.